pyronear/pyro-api/README.md

 Optionally, the following information can be added:
 - `SENTRY_DSN`: the URL of the [Sentry](https://sentry.io/) project, which monitors back-end errors and report them back.
 - `SENTRY_SERVER_NAME`: the server tag to apply to events.
-- `BUCKET_MEDIA_FOLDER`: the optional subfolder to put the media files in
 - `TELEGRAM_TOKEN`: to send notifications via telegram for a new alert (once per event)
 - `POSTHOG_KEY`: to enable product analytics